wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.VII.5

 <p class=fip id=p5>
-5.&emsp;God, Who encompasses all being, created beings who have everything individually, but who want to share it to increase their joy.
+5. God, Who encompasses all being, created beings who have everything individually, but who want to share it to increase their joy.
 <sup>2</sup>Nothing real can be increased except by sharing.
 <sup>3</sup>That is why God created you.
 <sup>4</sup>Divine Abstraction takes joy in sharing.